jfloff/alpine-python/README.md

 [busmuth-hub]: https://hub.docker.com/r/eggdrasyl/bismuth-node/

+## Contribution
+Feel free to contribute with whatever you feel like this image is missing.
+There is also some changes that happen often like, updating Alpine or Python versions.
+Do not forget that this repo folders mirror **Python** version and **_not_** Alpine versions.

 ## License
 The code in this repository, unless otherwise noted, is MIT licensed.
 See the `LICENSE` file in this repository.